Havana Brown Cat Grooming

 Havana Browns have light shedding and require weekly brushing.
 Regular grooming sessions keep your Havana Brown's coat healthy and help you bond with your cat.

-With a typical weight of 6-10 lbs and lifespan of 8-13 yrs, the Havana Brown requires thoughtful care tailored to their specific breed characteristics.
+Plan for 6-10 lbs of animal, a 8-13 yrs lifespan, and a distinct combination of health considerations and temperament that matters more than a species-level view would suggest.
 Weighing 6-10 lbs at maturity, the Havana Brown brings a medium-framed presence into the home along with a set of care requirements that reward attentive, knowledgeable owners.

 Brushing & Coat Care